banafshebamdad/PhD-Survey-Visually-Impaired/README.md

 # Navigating Independence: A Survey of Visually Impaired People’s Experiences and Needs

-> ⚠️ **Repository in preparation**
-> This repository is being populated progressively.
-> Additional materials (data summaries, analysis notes) will be added.

-This repository accompanies the research paper:

-**Navigating Independence: A Survey of Visually Impaired People’s Experiences and Needs**
+This repository accompanies the research paper: Navigating Independence: A Survey of Visually Impaired People’s Experiences and Needs

 The paper reports the results of a fully accessible, globally distributed online survey investigating navigation experiences, challenges, and assistive technology preferences of blind and visually impaired (BVI) individuals.

-This repository provides public access to the survey questionnaire and supporting documentation referenced in the paper, with the goal of improving transparency, accessibility, and methodological clarity while preserving participant privacy.
+This repository provides public access to the survey questionnaire and supporting documentation referenced in the paper.

 ---